Bimal Roy

 Bimal Roy (12 July 1909 – 7 January 1966) was an Indian film director.
 He is particularly noted for his realistic and socialistic films such as Do Bigha Zamin, Parineeta, Biraj Bahu, Devdas, Madhumati, Sujata, Parakh and Bandini, making him an important director of Hindi cinema.
 Inspired by Italian neo-realistic cinema, he made Do Bigha Zamin after watching Vittorio De Sica's Bicycle Thieves (1948).
 His work is particularly known for his mise en scène which he employed to portray realism.
 He won a number of awards throughout his career, including eleven Filmfare Awards, two National Film Awards, and the International Prize of the Cannes Film Festival.
 Madhumati won 9 Filmfare Awards in 1958, a record held for 37 years.

-Biography
+Personal life

 Bimal Roy was born on 12 July 1909, to a Bengali Baidya family in Suapur, Dhaka, which was then part of the Eastern Bengal and Assam province of British India and is now part of Bangladesh.
 He produced many movies in Bengali and Hindi.
+He married Manobina Roy in 1936.
+His daughter, Rinki was married to film director Basu Bhattacharya (1934–1997).
+The couple had three children: a son Aditya Bhattacharya (b.
+1965), who is a film director, and two daughters, Chimoo Acharya and Anwesha Arya, the latter a writer.
+Chimoo Acharya is married to Sumit Acharya, a Dubai-based corporate executive.

+Bimal's great-granddaughter and Chimoo's daughter, Drisha is married to Karan Deol, son of Sunny Deol and grandson of Dharmendra.